mcln/demo-webapp/README.md

         Ensure the NGINX Ingress Controller pods are running successfully.

-    5. Apply the Ingress resource:
+    Once NGINX is installed and running, you can proceed with deploying the web application.
+    Ensure the NGINX Ingress Controller pods are running successfully.

+## Deploying the Application

+The application is deployed using Helm and the configuration files located in `kubernetes/simple-web-app`.

+1. Navigate to the `kubernetes/simple-web-app` directory:
     ```bash
-        kubectl apply -f ingress.yaml
+    cd kubernetes/simple-web-app
     ```

-    6. Verify the Ingress configuration:
+2. Deploy the application using Helm:
     ```bash
-        kubectl describe ingress simple-web-app-ingress
+    helm install simple-web-app .
     ```

-        Ensure the Ingress is correctly configured and accessible.
-    ```

-    Ensure all pods are running successfully.

 ## Accessing the web application
 ```bash